 David L. Adams Apple Awards

 Take home the coolest trophy in college media: your very own (little) Apple.
-Inspired by the convention’s setting, CMA’s David L. Adams Apple Awards are NYC19’s best-of-show contest.
+Inspired by the convention’s setting, CMA’s David L. Adams Apple Awards are NYC20’s best-of-show contest.

 Pre-paying for your Apple Entries with Convention Registration (recommended)

 Attendees will have the ability to pre-pay for entries when registering for the convention.

 Enter and pay for entries onsite for the David L. Adams Apple Awards at the registration area.
 There is an additional fee for registering onsite.
-All entries for the NYC19 Apple Awards are due onsite by the deadline, to be announced.
+All entries for the NYC20 Apple Awards are due onsite by the deadline, to be announced.

 Submitting your Apple Entries

 Apple Awards Ceremony

-Immediately following the closing keynote on Saturday, March 9, CMA will hand out its awards, each a gorgeous, two-pound piece of wood, metal and marble.
+On Friday, March 13, CMA will hand out its awards, each a gorgeous, two-pound piece of wood, metal and marble.
 Cheer for your co-workers, yourself and your competition and let’s give college journalists the recognition they deserve.

 - Best Facebook Page.
 Your college media outlet’s Facebook page will be judged on the quality and the quantity of the following: its status updates, the news it reports or links to and the original photos it posts.
 Also crucial: the number of fans and the accuracy of copy editing.